Bill Doyle’s Gentile Introduction to Git

 - git push origin – This will push the files in the current branch up to the remote repository’s branch if you are on a tracking branch.

-These are most common commands you will use for distributive version control.
+These are most common commands that you will use for distributive version control.
 If you want to learn more, the best book is on the web:

 In practice, there are three rules that most people follow.